rostro36/Notes/Big Data/Week 06/06_questions.md

 	- Sequence type cardinalities
 - In database normal forms, when is the distinction between atomic types and structured types used?
 	- 1.NF only uses atomic types, non-normal allows structured types.
-- What are the atomic datatypes?
+- What are the atomic data types?
 	- String
 	- Numbers (often arbitrary precision in logical)
 	- Boolean